 Website Analytics Website analytics refers to the practice of tracking a variety of behaviors of visitors to a website including traffic, clickpath, conversion rates, attribution, and more.

 You might be familiar with Google Analytics or Adobe Analytics platforms.
 These are fantastic tools for providing insights into website traffic volume, but they have their limitations.
 For effective account based marketing to take place, B2B marketers need to know exactly which companies are visiting their website.
 By integrating reverse IP lookup data into your website analytics platform you can not only see sheer traffic volume, but you can dive deeper into your traffic to see exactly who is visiting your site.
-To read more about how IP address intelligence can enhance Google Analytics, check out our article on Reducing Adwaste.
+To learn more check out our article about how IP address intelligence can enhance Google Analytics.

 In a B2B context, content personalization involves displaying customized website content based on visitor data.
 This can include various firmographic attributes – industry, revenue, employee count, and more – with the end goal of engaging the viewer.
 Leveraging personalized content on your website is one of the most effective ways to deliver 1:1 marketing at scale and drive higher website conversion rates.